15 Indian PMs and Their Decisions That Changed India

 Why It Still Matters Today

 • India’s GDP was $270 billion in 1991.
-In 2026, it stands at approximately $3.9 trillion.
-That entire trajectory, the IT industry, private banks, telecom competition, FDI inflows, traces back to the 1991 reforms Rao and Manmohan Singh executed together.
+It has since grown roughly fifteenfold, standing at over $4 trillion in 2026 and ranking among the world’s top six economies.
+That entire trajectory- the IT industry, private banks, telecom competition, FDI inflows- traces back to the 1991 reforms Rao and Manmohan Singh executed together.

 • His Look East Policy became Modi’s Act East Policy.
 ASEAN is now India’s 4th largest trading partner, with bilateral trade exceeding $130 billion annually.